TERM & CONDITIONS

 Cancelling a Class & Workshop

-10.1 If you need to cancel a Class & Workshop place then we will only offer a full refund or direct transfer to another Class & Workshop if:
+10.1 If you need to cancel a Class & Workshop place then we will only offer a refund minus a $15 processing fee or direct transfer to another Class & Workshop if:

 10.1.1 the reservation is cancelled within 24 hours beginning with the day after you received the Class & Workshop Confirmation: and

 10.1.2 We will only offer a direct transfer to another class/workshop if notice of cancellation is received at least fourteen days in advance of the reserved class/workshop.
-There will be a $50 +GST administration fee per class/workshop for anything less than ten days.
+There will be a $75 administration fee per class/workshop for anything less than fourteen days.
 If you cancel or reschedule your course within 48 hours of course commencement you will lose your full course fee.
 A reschedule within 48 hours of course commencement will be regarded as a cancellation.

 10.1.3 Cancellations or reschedules that occur within 48 hours of your scheduled course will result in a loss of fees.
 If you book into a course 48 hours or less, prior to the commencement of this course, your registration will be considered final sale and a cancellation and/or reschedule, for any reason, will result in a loss of fees.